top of page

 • If you need the flexibility to withdraw your contributions at any time without owing taxes or penalties.

-• At 59 ½ you can withdraw your contributions and gains completely tax free, if 5 years into it
+• At 59 ½ you can withdraw your contributions and gains completely tax free, if the account has been open for at least 5 years

 Why you might avoid a Roth IRA?